ozzono/articles/skill-assessment/skill-assesment_en.md

 [back to the top](#table-of-contents)

+## To recruiters

+A poor performance in a validation test, especially the more superficial ones, does not mean that the candidate lacks sufficient skills or knowledge.
+Moreover, it is important to know what requirements are truly necessary for the job and which are secondary.
+Today, there are many ways to solve complex problems thanks to the abundance of available sources of consolidated and shared knowledge.
+Therefore, it is an important skill for a software developer to know how to ask the right question in order to find the answer they need, making it unnecessary to have everything at their fingertips.

+Moreover, to recruiters and tech leads who participate in selection processes, an invitation is extended for them to include, in addition to applying any of the technical validation formats, also a feedback, the famous feedback, in this case technical feedback, in order for the candidate to be able to, if applicable, know their own mistakes and also better prepare for the next opportunities that arise.
+This feedback does not need to be detailed and complete; it can be just a summary or even the notes made by the interviewer that led them to conclude negatively about the candidate.

+[back to the top](#table-of-contents)

 ## Opinion

 As I have already been submitted to all these types of assessment, I believe that the best way to assess the knowledge of a software developer consists the sum of a technical test followed by a technical interview so that it is possible to determine both fluency in the language in which intends to work on understanding the most common challenges when maintaining a code with high complexity and demand, as well as allowing the review of the submitted code to know how the candidate reasons and solves problems.

 I would choose repository [editing with legacy code](#edit-code-in-an-existing-project) or [assessment of public shared repositories](#an-entire-project-shared-through-a-git-repository) maintained by the candidate followed by a technical interview with one or more tech leads.
 Submitting to a code challenge with a project combined with a [technical interview](#technical-interview) focused on commenting on the shared code also allows you to understand how much the candidate understands about the code he wrote and alternatives to what was presented.

-[back to the top](#table-of-contents)

-## To recruiters

-To recruiters and tech leads who participate in selection processes, an invitation is extended for them to include, in addition to applying any of the technical validation formats, also a feedback, the famous feedback, in this case technical feedback, in order for the candidate to be able to, if applicable, know their own mistakes and also better prepare for the next opportunities that arise.
-This feedback does not need to be detailed and complete; it can be just a summary or even the notes made by the interviewer that led them to conclude negatively about the candidate.

 [back to the top](#table-of-contents)